appscode/blog/content/post/run-elasticsearch-in-aws/index.md

 ### Get Cluster ID

 We need the cluster ID to get the KubeDB License.
-To get cluster ID we can run the following command:
+To get cluster ID, we can run the following command:

 ```bash
 $ kubectl get ns kube-system -o jsonpath='{.metadata.uid}'